Skip to main content

 • Microgrant recipients cannot be the subject of any applicable sanctions regime, which means that an individual or entity is not restricted by any financial, trade, or travel sanctions imposed by governments or international bodies.

-Co-Design Workshops: A collaborative session open to youth applicants and potential fiscal sponsors to share ideas, build connections, and strengthen applications.
-This session will be a key outreach opportunity during the application period.
+There will be two collaborative sessions open to youth applicants and potential fiscal sponsors to share ideas, build connections, and strengthen applications.
+One will be virtual, and the other will be in-person.
+These sessions will be a key outreach opportunity during the application period.

 Explore the funding themes below to view project ideas that could be supported through YCAF: